 - Rajasthan, India’s largest state by area, is home to the Thar Desert and famous heritage cities like Jaipur, Udaipur, and Jaisalmer.

-- Maharashtra has the highest state GDP in India and includes Mumbai, the country’s financial and commercial capital.
+- Maharashtra has the highest state GDP in India and includes Mumbai, the country's financial capital.
+Its economy is so large that, if it were a separate country, it would rank among the world's 40 largest economies.

 - Uttar Pradesh is India’s most populous state and contains important religious and cultural cities, including Varanasi and Ayodhya.